H\"older estimates for the $\bar\partial$ problem for $(p,q)$ forms on product domains: Appendix

 When $|x-x'|\le \delta_0$,

 When $|x-x'|> \delta_0$, choose $N\in\mathbb N$ such that $\| f\|_{C^\alpha(\Omega)}\delta_0^{-{\alpha'}}N^{-\alpha}\le \frac{\epsilon}{2}$.
 Then for any $j\ge N$, $|x-x'|> \delta_0$, we have

-\end{proof} Given $f\in C^\alpha(\Omega)$, although only the $C^{\alpha'}$ convergence of the family $\{f_j\}$ defined by (\ref{ap}) for some $\alpha'>0$ is needed in Proposition \ref{main1}, it is worth pointing out that the $C^{\alpha}$ convergence of $\{f_j\}$ can not be achieved in general.
+\end{proof} Given $f\in C^\alpha(\Omega)$, although only the $C^{\alpha'}$ convergence of the family $\{f_j\}$ defined by (\ref{ap}) for some $\alpha'>0$ is needed in Proposition \ref{main1}, we note that the $C^{\alpha}$ convergence of $\{f_j\}$ can not be achieved in general.
 The following simple counter-example was provided by Liding Yao.

 \begin{example} Let $\Omega=(-1, 1)\in \mathbb R$ and Then $f\in C^\alpha(\Omega)$.
 However, for any $\tilde \Omega\subset\subset \Omega$ containing the origin, $\|f_j-f\|_{C^\alpha(\tilde \Omega)}\ge \int_{0}^1\rho(y)y^\alpha dy>0$ for sufficiently large $j$. \end{example}